tuist/tuist/projects/docs/docs/commands/graph.md

 You can also change the format to `dot` (see [DOT](<https://en.wikipedia.org/wiki/DOT_(graph_description_language)>)) to get the raw contents of the graph.
 :::caution
-You can also change the format to `json` to export the project structure into a JSON file.
+You can also change the format to `json` to export the graph as a JSON file.
 The JSON schema is subject to change and may be breaking across major versions.
 :::